 Disecting the above code:

-contains a reference to its location's resource.
+* Each Location contains a reference to its location's resource.

 Each

-when constructed, registers a watch callback to update itsvalue
+Locationwhen constructed, registers a watch callback to update itsvalueproperty whenever the resource changes.Each

-gets an initial state of its resource when constructed, because the watch promise resolves with the current state of the resource.Each
+Locationgets an initial state of its resource when constructed, because the watch promise resolves with the current state of the resource.Each

-ties simple function names to its reference:update
+Locationties simple function names to its reference:updatecallsreference.setdeletecallsreference.delete

 Create, Edit, and Delete Locations